Wasteland (DC Comics)

 Wasteland was an American anthology-style horror comic book published by DC Comics in 1987–1989 and intended for adult readers.
 Written by John Ostrander and comedian Del Close, the series lasted 18 issues.
+It served as inspiration for the 2020 comedy-documentary For Madmen Only: The Stories of Del Close.

 Publication history

 Ostrander and Close had previously worked together on a selection of "Munden's Bar" backup stories in Ostrander's Grimjack title, published by First Comics.
 Editor Mike Gold, coming to DC from First, suggested that Ostrander and Close work together again in creating Wasteland.

 Each issue (with the exception of the book-length final issue) consisted of three unrelated stories written by Ostrander and/or Close.
 For the most part each issue featured a team of four artists, one of whom would illustrate each of the three stories, the fourth supplying that month's cover (which would bear no, or at most only a thematic, connection to the interior contents).
 Initially, these duties rotated among Don Simpson, David Lloyd, William Messner-Loebs, and George Freeman; by issue 13 Freeman, Lloyd and Loebs had all left the series (though Loebs returned for the last two issues).
 Later issues featured Bill Wray as a regular and guest artists like Timothy Truman, Joe Orlando and Ty Templeton.

 In a famous mix-up, issue #5 was originally released with the cover meant for issue #6.
 Besides bearing the wrong issue number, this meant that Freeman, credited on the cover, didn't actually appear in the initial release of that issue, and also made nonsense of the issue's letter column.
 Issue #5 was reprinted the following week with the correct cover (by Freeman) and the next month, issue #6 came out with a blank white cover, "The Real No. 6" where the issue number would normally appear, and a text piece on the inside cover explaining what had happened.
 Thanks to the blank cover, this was the only issue in which Don Simpson's artwork did not appear, though the cover did carry the usual credit for him.